virtualsquare/virtualsquare.github.io/tutorials/vde_vm.md

 ## Join User-Mode-Linux machines to VDE networks

-The command line parameter to create a VDE virtual interface of a User-Mode Linux machine is: `eth`n`=vde,`UVDEL.
+The command line parameter to create a VDE virtual interface of a User-Mode Linux machine is: `eth`n`=vde,`VNL.
 For example:
 `eth0=vde:///tmp/mysw` create the virtual interface eth0 connected to the switch `/tmp/mysw`

 Attention: User-Mode Linux uses the static version of the VDE plug.
 So it uses the version of VDE available when the User-Mode
 Linux kernel was compiled.
-So, the version currently available as Debian package uses VDE version 2, so only pathname can be used as UVDEL, e.g. `eth0=vde:/tmp/mysw`.
+So, the version currently available as Debian package uses VDE version 2, so only pathname can be used as VNL, e.g. `eth0=vde:///tmp/mysw`.
 As soon as vdeplug4 is entering in Debian SID, User-Mode Linux will be automatically updated at its first rebuild.

 ### install User-Mode Linux